stephenrhi/GD/README.md

-# gyandhan
+# GD
-Repository for GyanDhan
+Repository for GD